AdobeDocs/experience-manager-64.en/help/communities/using/extend-alter-appearance.md

 ## View Modified Comment on Published Sample Page {#view-modified-comment-on-published-sample-page}

-[Continuing the experience](../../communities/using/extend-sample-page.md#publish-sample-page) on the publish instance, still signed in as the same user, it is now possible to refresh the page in the publish environment to view the modification to remove the avatar :
+[Continuing the experience](../../communities/using/extend-sample-page.md#publish-sample-page) on the publish instance, still signed in as the same user, it is now possible to refresh the page in the publish environment to view the modification to remove the avatar:

 ![](assets/chlimage_1-81.png)